oasis-open/cti-stix-elevator/README.rst

                         input file with extension .log in the specified directory.
 Note, make sure the directory already exists.
 Example: stix2_elevator.py <file> --message-
-                        log-directory "..\logs"
+                        log-directory "../logs"

-  --log-level  {DEBUG, INFO, WARN, ERROR, CRITICAL}
+  --log-level {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         The logging output level.

   -m MARKINGS_ALLOWED, --markings-allowed MARKINGS_ALLOWED
-                        Avoid error exit, if these markings are in the content, but not supported by the elevator.
+                        Avoid an error exit, if these markings are in the content, but not supported by the elevator.
 Specify as a comma-separated listExample: stix2_elevator.py <
                         file > --markings-allowed
                         "ISAMarkingsAssertion,ISAMarkings"

-  -p, --policy  {no_policy,strict_policy}  The policy to deal with errors
+  -p {no_policy,strict_policy}, --error-policy--policy {no_policy,strict_policy}

-  -v, --version VERSION
+                        The policy to deal with errors.
+The default is 'no_policy'.

-                The version of stix 2 to be produced
+  -v {2.0,2.1}, --version {2.0,2.1}

-                Default: 2.0
+                        The version of stix 2 to be produced.
+The default is 2.1

 Refer to elevator_log_messages.rst for all stix2-elevator messages.
 Use the associated code number to --enable or --disable a message.
 By default, the